dkoleary/kuarb_docs/kuar.rst

 kubectl get daemonsets --namespace=kube-system kube-proxy Displays proxy status.

+kubectl delete pods --all --namespace=default
+  Deletes all pods in a namespace.
+Should probably use this somewhat judiciously.

 Questions:
 ==========

 * How to remove files from lower layers?
 Somehow have to 'delayer' or flatten the image...
+* How to limit, at a cluster level, sources for persistent storage?
+* (answerd) What is difference between pod and deployment?  pods are 1 or more containers, deployments are 1 or more duplicate pods.

 Notes:
 ======